satvikxbansal/Spotter--Mediapipe-/README.md

 - Apply recent-window policies so old cue and camera-friction history does not dominate current coaching.
 - Track insight impressions and lightweight engagement separately, so cooldowns start when an insight is actually shown.
 - Let users open evidence sheets from insight cards and workout detail cards.
+- Show a 12-week profile heatmap with day drill-ins, workout detail links, and a local share poster.
 - Keep a no-network LLM rewrite seam behind a default-off feature flag for future coach-copy experiments.
 - Keep raw camera frames, raw video, raw face images, and raw pose streams out of persistent storage.